 We’re proud of our operators across North America who make this happen.
 Here are some examples of how HMSHost is implementing startsomewhere®:

 • Did you know that the Starbucks Coffee stores at Hartsfield-Jackson Atlanta International Airport use 2,600 gallons of milk each week?
 That’s a lot of plastic milk containers – about 300 pounds per week, to be exact.
 But twice each day, the HMSHost team collects those containers and recycles them – and thus keeps them out of nearby landfills.
 A trash compactor specially sourced by HMSHost processes the containers, and from there, the compacted bales go to a recycling plant near the airport.
 There, they are used to make bottles for non-food items, plastic lumber, floor tiles and recycling bins.

 • New menus at HMSHost restaurants are printed on 70% recycled paper.
-We use a minimum of 30% recycled paper in our corporate and branch offices.
+We use a minimum of 30% recycled paper in our Operations Support Center and field offices.

 • Most HMSHost properties offer customers 100% recycled napkins, made from unbleached materials.
 Specially designed napkin dispensers cut use of paper napkins by 25%, saving 18,000 trees and 7.4 million gallons of water.

 • HMSHost provides training to our associates in how to limit to-go packaging and disposables.
 We are testing new cutlery dispensers that are designed to reduce usage.